 1) We are listed as "King's University" (select this).

-2) If you are in a Bachelor of Arts program, select the right one!
-There are two 4-year B.A. degree programs listed and 99% of students should select the second one (there is only one option for the Bachelor of Arts 3-year program).
+2) If you are in a Bachelor of Arts program, make sure you select the right one!
+There are two four-year B.A. degree programs listed, and 99% of students should select the second one (there is only one option for the Bachelor of Arts 3-year program).

 3) Pick the right study dates!
 You should see three options: Fall term, Winter term, and both, Fall & Winter.

-Remember - take your time to read the questions carefully as a wrong answer could result in a delayed loan and a lengthy appeal process!
+Take your time to read the questions carefully; a wrong answer could result in a delayed loan and a lengthy appeal process.

 Questions?
 Call the Student Aid Alberta Service Centre: 1-855-606-2096 (M-F 7:30 a.m. - 8:30 p.m.
 MST)

-Find details on your government assistance program by clicking on your provincial/territorial loan office found below:
+Find details on your government assistance program by clicking on your provincial/territorial loan office:

 |British Columbia||Manitoba||New Brunswick||Newfoundland|

 |Nova Scotia||Northwest Territories||Nunavut||Ontario|